-Most bloggers prefer to display a list of all their written content on their homepage while some just want to display some other customized content on there homepage mostly known as Landing Page.
+Most bloggers prefer to display a list of all their written content on their homepage while some just want to display some other customized content on their homepage mostly known as Landing Page.

 But if you want something else, then click on the static radius button and set the custom homepage and the blog page, click save

-Easy navigation menu can not be overlooked, nope, it can’t.
-So, try creating a Menu item by going to Appearance → Menu.
 Remember to arrange them in the other you see fit and set appearance position at the bottom of the page, then click save.
-We have a post written to help with this: How to setup your Blog Menu navigation
+We have a post written to help with this: How to set up your Blog Menu navigation

 Configure Your URL

 The best form of URL is the canonical form.
 Make sure you implement it into your website.
 It will pay off later down the line especially in your SEO and also help your visitors know your websites URL link with little or no effort.

 Goto Settings →Permalink and click save when you’ve chosen your desired link pattern.